electricjones/electricjones.github.io/_posts/2024-04-03-kadoo-data.md

 That was a lot.
 Let's just go through the overview one more time.
 {: .article_paragraph }

-- The core compoenets are Resources, which are all top level.
+- The core components are Resources, which are all top level.
 - Resources have "core" data that is shared by all resources of that kind (Behavior, Medical, Animal, Person)
 - Resource have "types" for the specific sub-resource kind that we're talking about (Vaccinations, Behavior Treatment, etc)
 - Notes and Persons are important resources.